 April 2018–While New York mulls a ban on single-use plastic bags, San Francisco just took another step forward.
-Now in the West Coast city, which already has a bag ban in place, it is possible to recycle plastic bags and other clean, dry film and flimsy plastic such as plastic wrap!
+Now in the West Coast city, which already has a bag ban in place, it is possible to easily recycle plastic bags and other clean, dry film and flimsy plastic such as plastic wrap!

-To help get the word out, Great Forest client the W Hotel launched a terrific campaign that stretched into Earth Day to get their staff to recycle plastic bags and film.
+To help get the word out, Great Forest client, the W Hotel, launched a terrific campaign that stretched into Earth Day to get their staff to recycle plastic bags and film.

 James Bernard from Great Forest’s San Francisco office worked to inform staff how to recycle those bags, sharing specific instructions from Recology San Francisco, the company that processes the city’s waste and recycling.